robinrojh/tp/docs/UserGuide.md

 For each of the features section, we have divided it into Format, Note, and Example subsections.
 Format subsection mainly discusses how the command should be structured when typing it to the Command Line Interface.
 Note is also an optional subsection that contains more information about the command, but may not be directly connected to the format of the command.
-Example is an optional subsection illustrate how our application responds after typing in and executing the example commands.
+Example is an optional subsection that illustrates how our application responds after typing in and executing the example commands.

 ### Notes about command formats:
 - Words in `UPPER_CASE` are the parameters to be supplied by the user.